callumhackett/obsidian_polka_theme/README.md

 ## Color Customization

-As of v1.2, Polka responds to the accent color in your main settings (under `Appearance > Accent color`), which it will use for links, highlights, the dots in the ribbon and much else besides.
+As of v1.2, Polka will respond to the accent color in your main settings (under `Appearance > Accent color`) and use it for links, highlights, the dots in the ribbon and much else besides.
 For example, if you choose a pink accent color while in dark mode, the default cyan will be replaced in all the ways you can see below (and more):

 ![Customization](color_customization.png)

-It's also straightforward to change the background color palette, although you'll need to create a CSS snippet (scroll to the bottom for step-by-step instructions—it's quite easy!).
-Here's an example of how you can change the tone with just one number and still retain cohesion across the entire interface:
+It's also straightforward to change the background color palette, although you'll need to create a CSS snippet (scroll to the bottom for step-by-step instructions—it's easy!).
+Here's an example of how you could alter the tone by changing just one parameter, while retaining cohesion across the whole interface:

 ![Backgrounds](background_customization.png)